department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 Take the next steps to explore and begin using the Enterprise Event Bus:

 * Learn more about [which teams would benefit from using event-driven architecture](./get-started.md),
+* Understand the [administrative requirements](./administrative-requirements.md) for connecting to the Enterprise Event Bus,
 * [Dive deeper into a technical explanation of events](./intro-to-eda.md),
 * Learn how to [produce events](./produce-events.md),
 * Learn how to [consume events](./consume-events.md), or